 Know when you make money - and make more!

 Without accurate measurements of the consumption of fuel on board, it is truly difficult to determine what effect any changes in installations, procedures or maintenance has had.
 Relying on either noon reports or measurement instrumentation of lower accuracy can make it very difficult to know the exact benefit of fuel saving projects – or at least delay the proof.
-Thus the installation of a Fuel Consumption System is a way to increase your competitive advantage by freeing your crew’s hands from operation and maintenance of the instruments, which allows them to focus on their primary task: Optimizing the efficiency of the ship and thereby increasing profits.
+Therefor the installation of a Fuel Consumption System is a way to increase your competitive advantage by freeing your crew’s hands from operation and maintenance of the instruments, which allows them to focus on their primary task - Optimizing the efficiency of the ship and thereby increasing profits.